sifzerda/game-of-life/README.md

 ## (1) Description

 A front end React app to illustrate Conway's Game of Life.
-You can play, pause, and adjust the group size and quantities with the sliders or manually input values.
 Built with HTML, JavaScript and CSS.

 ## (2) Badges